steven-klein/portfolio/docs/webapps.md

 This has been a very challenging project that has really helped me focus on separation of concerns, and gave me an opportunity to dig deep into Vue.js, Vuex, Vue-Router, Axios and more.
 As an experiment I used Electron and Cordova to bundle the application as a MacOS, Windows, Linux, iOS, and Android native app and was successful in all instances and found the process the be surprisingly straightforward for an SPA written with Vue.js.
 Additionally, this project makes extensive use of the ES2015 module imports, spread syntax, and arrow functions.

 __Tags__
-Vue.js, Vuex, Vue-Router, Axios, PostCSS, cssnext, JavaScript, Laravel, REST, JWT, Electron, Cordova, UI, UX, Responsive, ES1025
+Vue.js, Vuex, Vue-Router, Axios, PostCSS, cssnext, JavaScript, PHP, Laravel, REST, JWT, Electron, Cordova, UI, UX, Responsive, ES1025

 ## Childcare Matters